 Individual or shared?

 So you know the importance of getting tenants insurance.
-But when you have a roommate, you will have a decision to make.
+But when you have a roommate, you may have a decision to make.
 Some providers will offer two options: get one shared policy with your roommate and split the cost, or you can each get your own policy.
 There are advantages and disadvantages to both options.
 At Square One, to ensure you always have a policy that’s tailored to fit your specific needs, roommates must purchase separate policies.

 Sharing a policy